spacemeshos/product/product_plan.md

 # Spacemesh Product Plan

+> Note that spacemesh is under active dynamic development and milestones and milestone features may change.

 ## The main problems that Spacemesh aims to solve
 1. Cryptocurrency fair global distribution
 2. Cryptocurrency as a global means of payment